-Mr. Sigman was appointed as our Chief Financial Officer on September 4, 2013 and serves as a Managing Director and the Chief Financial Officer of Angelo, Gordon's Structured Credit Platform.
-Previously, he was the Chief Financial Officer, Principal Accounting Officer and Treasurer of Newcastle Investment Corp. ("Newcastle") from August 2008 to May 2013.
-He was also a Managing Director of Newcastle's external manager, an affiliate of Fortress Investment Group LLC.
+Mr. Sigman joined Angelo Gordon in 2013 and is the firm's Chief Financial Officer.
+He also currently serves as Chief Financial Officer of the firm's Structured Credit Platform, and has been our Chief Financial Officer, Principal Accounting Officer and Treasurer since September 4, 2013.
+Previously, Mr. Sigman was the Chief Financial Officer, Principal Accounting Officer and Treasurer of Newcastle Investment Corp. ("Newcastle") from August 2008 to May 2013.
+Mr. Sigman was also a Managing Director of Newcastle's external manager, an affiliate of Fortress Investment Group LLC.
 Mr. Sigman served as Vice President of Finance of Newcastle from 2006 to 2008 and as Assistant Controller from 2003 through 2006.
 From 1999 to 2003, Mr. Sigman was a Senior Auditor at Ernst & Young LLP.
-He has served as an executive officer of the Company since 2013.
+He has served as an executive officer of the Company since 2013 and as a director since 2018.